tuoharju/Documents/SecurityPolicy.md

 # Data in CRM, project management, and emailing lists

-We store clients' basic contact details in our custom-made Customer Relationship Management (CRM) which runs on UpCloud London.
+We store clients' basic contact details in [FloMembers](https://flomembers.com).

 We are using FrontApp, based in the United States, to handle some of the email traffic and client communication.
 FrontApp has completed the EU-U.S. Privacy Shield certifications and we have signed an EU Data Processing Addendum with them.
 See https://community.frontapp.com/t/x1p4mw/is-front-compliant-with-gdpr for more information.

 For project management, we use [Freedcamp](https://freedcamp.com), based in the United States.

-To maintain email lists of our current and past clients, as well as potential future clients, we use MailChimp whose servers may be located outside the EEA.
-MailChimp has certified to the EU-U.S. Privacy Shield Framework and we have signed a Customer EU Data Processing Addendum with them.
+To maintain email lists of our current and past clients, as well as potential future clients, we use Mailchimp whose servers may be located outside the EEA.
+Mailchimp has certified to the EU-U.S. Privacy Shield Framework and we have signed a Customer EU Data Processing Addendum with them.
 See https://kb.mailchimp.com/accounts/management/about-the-general-data-protection-regulation

 # Security-related data